Pengchengzhi/GCP/README.md

 ```
 Exit file and open notebook with passwd.

-* Can't open website?
+**Can't open website?**

-1.Use http request, not https.
+* Use http request, not https.

-2.Close all vpn.
+* Close all vpn.

-3.Close all chrome plugin which may block the website.
+* Close all chrome plugin which may block the website.

 ## Install OpenCV
 ```